Tests to Measure Kidney Function, Damage and Detect Abnormalities

 Healthy kidneys remove wastes and excess fluid from the blood.
-Blood and urine tests show how well the kidneys are doing their job.
-Urine tests can show how quickly body wastes are being removed and whether the kidneys are leaking abnormal amounts of protein.
+Blood and urine tests show how well the kidneys are doing their job and how quickly body wastes are being removed.
+Urine tests can also detect whether the kidneys are leaking abnormal amounts of protein, a sign of kidney damage.
 Here's a quick guide to the tests used to measure kidney function.

 A kidney biopsy is performed by using a thin needle with a sharp cutting edge to slice small pieces of kidney tissue for examination under a microscope.

 A biopsy may be done occasionally for one of the following reasons: